02.What to look for

 Oven and grill function

-Unlike with a gas oven, there are many variations and combinations of heating methods that can make an oven multifunction -- many of which you're likely to use only rarely.
-According to CHOICE's home economist, the most useful are:
+Unlike with a gas oven, there are many variations and combinations of heating methods with an electric oven that make an oven multifunction.
+You’re unlikely to use many of these functions, but our Home Economist, Fiona Mair, says the following functions are the most useful:

-Fan-forced bake: heat comes from an element at the back of the oven and is circulated by a fan surrounded by the element.
-The oven heats relatively quickly and efficiently, and heat is distributed evenly throughout, which is helpful for multi-shelf cooking.
-It's similar to conventional bake, and good for similar foods, but it's faster, with more even heat distribution.
+- Fan-forced bake: heat comes from an element at the back of the oven and is circulated by a fan surrounded by the element.
+The oven heats relatively quickly and efficiently, and heat is distributed evenly throughout.
+It’s ideal for multi-shelf cooking especially for roasts, cakes, casseroles and baked foods.

 Other ovens functions include:

-Fan-assisted: The top and bottom elements of the oven are used, while a fan circulates heat.
+- Fan-assisted: The top and bottom elements of the oven are used, while a fan circulates heat.
 This can be useful for cooking on more than one shelf at once as it helps to distribute the hot air evenly.
+This function is good for foods that require crisp cooked bases like pastries and pizza.

-Rear and bottom elements plus fan: This gives a very even heat and can be useful for roasts.
+- Rear and bottom elements plus fan: This gives a very even heat and can be useful for roasts.
+It’s also good for cooking pizza with a crispy base.

-Grill with fan: Can be used to cook chicken and other roasts.
+- Grill with fan: Can be used to cook chicken and other roasts or larger cuts of meat.

-Defrost: The fan operates without or on low heat, moving air around to help defrost food.
+- Defrost: The fan operates without or on low heat, moving air around to help defrost food.
+However, to reduce the chance of bacteria growing on food at unsafe temperatures, we’d recommend defrosting food in the fridge or microwave.

 Often referred to as ‘self-cleaning’ surfaces, catalytic liners work by absorbing fat splatters.
 For the liners to work well, you need to regularly heat the oven to 250°C for an hour to burn off the splatters and, when cool, wipe them with a damp cloth.
-Properly cared for, they should last a long time, but may eventually need replacing –– at an additional cost.
-Ovens that have catalytic liners are those in the mid to upper end within each oven category.
+Properly cared for, they should last a long time, but may eventually need replacing – at an additional cost.